Time Fairness in Online Knapsack Problems: Introduction

-How do we algorithmically solve the problem posed in Example \ref{ex:unfair}?
-Note that the limit on the resource implies that the problem of accepting and rejecting items reduces precisely to the online knapsack problem.
+\begin{exm} \emph{Consider a cloud computing resource accepting heterogeneous jobs online from clients sequentially.
+Each job includes a bid that the client is willing to pay, and an amount of resources required to execute it.
+The resource is not sufficiently large to service all of the incoming requests.
+We define the \textit{quality} of a job as the ratio of the price paid by the client over the resources required.} \end{exm} How do we algorithmically solve the problem posed in Example \ref{ex:unfair}?
+Note that the limited resource implies that the problem of accepting and rejecting items reduces precisely to $\OKP$.
 If we cared only about the overall quality of accepted jobs, we would intuitively be solving the unconstrained online knapsack problem.
-However, at the same time, it might be desirable for an algorithm to apply the same \textit{quality criteria} to each job that arrives.
-As we will show in \S \ref{sec:prelims}, existing optimal algorithms for online knapsack do not fulfill this second requirement.
-In particular, although two jobs may have \textit{a priori} identical quality, the optimal algorithm discriminates between them based on their arrival time in the online queue: a typical job, therefore, may have a higher chance of being accepted if it happens to arrive earlier rather than later.
+However, it might be desirable for an algorithm to apply the same \textit{quality criteria} to each job that arrives.
+As we will show in \S \ref{sec:prelims}, existing optimal algorithms for $\OKP$ do not fulfill this second requirement.
+In particular, although two jobs may have \textit{a priori} identical quality, the optimal algorithm discriminates between them based on their arrival time in the online queue: a typical job, therefore, has a higher chance of being accepted if it happens to arrive earlier rather than later.
 Preventing these kinds of choices while still maintaining competitive standards of overall quality will form this work's focus.
+We briefly note that solving $\OKP$ is equivalent to designing a \textit{pricing strategy} -- for example, the minimum value that the online knapsack will accept can be interpreted as a \textit{posted price}~\citep{Zhang:17}.
+The notion of fairness discussed above formalizes a design goal of \textit{static (flat-rate) pricing}, which is often more desirable from an end-user perspective, mainly due to its simplicity.
+A customer can price their bid at the static posted price, having confidence that their job will be accepted.
+This is in contrast with existing optimal algorithms for $\OKP$, which correspond to \textit{dynamic (variable) pricing} strategies -- these are efficient in terms of revenue maximization~\citep{AlRoomi:13Dyn, Chakraborty:13Dyn, Borenstein:02Dyn}, but undesirable from an end-user perspective due to volatility, uncertainty, and inequity.
+Of note for this work, the ridesharing industry successfully uses a hybrid model of \textit{surge pricing}~\citep{Hall:15}.